 The Preliminary Flood Risk Assessment (PFRA) is a national screening exercise that was undertaken to identify areas at potential flood risk.
 The PFRA is a requirement of the EU Floods Directive and the publication of this work has led to, and has informed, more detailed assessment, which is being undertaken as part of the Catchment Flood Risk Assessment and Management (CFRAM) studies.
 The PFRA study considered flooding from several sources, including fluvial, tidal, pluvial and groundwater, and resulted in a suite of broadscale flood maps.

-The PFRA fluvial data has now been replaced by NIFM fluvial flood extents, however this is only the case where CFRAM flood outlines are not provided and where the catchment is greater than 5km2.
+The PFRA fluvial data has now been replaced by NIFM fluvial flood extents.
 There are no NIFM or PFRA watercourses within the settlement boundary of Westport.

 4.5 GSI Groundwater Flood